Janmejay-Joshi/Auto-Attendance-Moodle/README.md

   -h, --help                : Print this Help section
 ```

+## Disclaimer

+I do not condone skipping of classes or using it to unfairly raise attendance.
+The Script was just made as a fun little project.

 ## Known Issues

 * Script breaks when server goes down
+* Dosen't work Perfectly on termux

 ### For non-AIR Branch Students: